-I am a postdoctoral researcher at the University of Idaho with the Idaho Cooperative Fish and Wildlife Research Unit.
-I recently earned my PhD (2022) in Environmental and Forest Sciences at the University of Washington, and my Master's (2017) and Bachelor's (2008) in Wildlife Biology at the University of Montana.
-My research interests stem from a background in carnivore ecology, species interactions, wildlife management, and quantitative ecology.
-My fieldwork and research experience have taken me to amazing parts of the western US, Canada, and even French Polynesia, to work with species ranging from gray wolves to red-footed boobies.
+I am a research scientist at the University of Idaho with the Idaho Cooperative Fish and Wildlife Research Unit.
+I earned my PhD (2022) in Environmental and Forest Sciences at the University of Washington and my MS (2017) and BS (2008) in Wildlife Biology at the University of Montana.
+My research interests stem from a background in carnivore ecology, species interactions, wildlife conservation, and quantitative ecology.
+My fieldwork and research have taken me to amazing parts of the western US, Canada, and even French Polynesia, to work with species ranging from gray wolves to red-footed boobies.

-I am currently collaborating with the Idaho Department of Fish and Game to study carnivore interactions in northern Idaho.
-I am using camera trap data and quantitative methods to understand how species interactions, as well as anthropogenic and environmental factors, structure carnivore communities.
-Prior to my current work, my research focused on the spatial and temporal patterns of predator-prey interactions among a community of species in eastern Washington with the Washington Predator-Prey Project, and how harvest mortality influenced wolf populations in the Northern Rocky Mountains.
+I am currently collaborating with the Idaho Department of Fish and Game to study predator interactions in northern Idaho.
+I am using camera trap data and quantitative methods to understand how species interactions structure predator communities.
+Prior to my current work, my research focused on the spatial and temporal patterns of predator-prey interactions among wildlife species in eastern Washington with the Washington Predator-Prey Project, and how hunting and trapping affect wolves in the Northern Rocky Mountains.

 I’d love to hear from you!
 Email me at sarah.bassing [at] gmail.com and follow me on Twitter @S_Bassing.
 I post code on GitHub when I remember.
-My Google Scholar profile can be found here and me CV is here.
+My Google Scholar profile can be found here and my relatively up-to-date CV is here.